 I am a Witch

 Tara “Granny” Grey is the most powerful witch in Bigwood Falls on the Pacific North Coast.
 Which isn’t really such an achievement, as there are only four of them in the whole area.
-She’s also the most solitary, snobbish, grumpy, uncaring and – and she has no desire whatsoever to socialize.
+She’s also the most solitary, snobbish, grumpy, ill-tempered and uncaring you can surely find.
+To be brief, she has no desire whatsoever to socialize.

 Not with anybody.